GodSpeeD-17/BLE_ESP_IDF/README.md

 # Problem Statement:-

-## TODO:
+## To Do:
-Write a code for the Dev. board that you choose to broadcast bluetooth services. (not a beacon)
+### Write a code for the Development Board (ESP32 or Arduino board with bluetooth on it) that you choose to broadcast bluetooth services. (not a beacon)

 ## Services to broadcast:
 1. Temperature Measurement